IsaakBerg/grasshopper-primer/en/0-about/1-grasshopper-an-overview.md

 might go further within your own creative practice.
-Before diving into the descriptions, diagrams, and examples supplied hereafter, let's discuss what visual programming is, the basics of the Grasshopper interface and terminology, as well as the "live" characteristics of the view-port feedback and user experience.
+Before diving into the descriptions, diagrams, and examples supplied hereafter, let's discuss what visual programming is, the basics of the Grasshopper interface and terminology, as well as the “live” characteristics of the view-port feedback and user experience.

 Visual Programming is a paradigm of computer programming within which the user manipulates logic elements graphically instead of textually.
 Some of